German Reunification Transport Projects: Background

 The motorways were, essentially, the same as they were before World War II.
 Exceptions included the six-lane expansion of a short section of the southern segment of the Berlin ring road and the largest section of the A 24 from Hamburg to Berlin, at a cost of 1.2 billion East German mark (around 1.1 billion euro), which West Germany funded.
 In contrast, the GDR hardly invested in the Nazi-era Reichsautobahn network.
 By 1990, most of the motorways had deteriorated significantly and did not have shoulders.
 There was a lack of accelerating and decelerating ramps at interchanges, and there was also no continuous protective guardrail on long stretches.
 Routes to West Germany had been brought up to better standards over the years, but had also been in the shadows for decades.

 The railroads were the most important means of transport in the east - the Reichsbahn carried more goods on a network that was half as long as the West German Bundesbahn - but that did not save them from the effects of the historically poor East German economy.
 The replacement and repairing of sleepers, switches, and drain pipes was continually delayed.
 To make matters worse, faulty concrete mixes had been installed in sleepers for many years, and they became unusable much earlier than planned due to "concrete cancer".
 In addition, many lines had second and third tracksets dismantled by the Soviet Union as a form of reparations in the 1940s, and these tracks were only rebuilt on a few main lines.
 In addition, all rail electrification infrastructure was removed, and was only replaced hesitantly, especially in the 1970s.
 Despite great efforts in the 1980s, electrification was still not at the level of the West.
 Although the usage of steam locomotives was officially phased out in 1987, the lack of diesel counterparts meant that "Plandampf" (scheduled steam) was a common practice.
 Slowness was the norm - in fact, trains in the GDR often took more time to travel the same route in 1989 than they did in the 1930s.
-For example, the Fliegender Hamburger express train on the Berlin–Hamburg Railway took 138 minutes to travel between those two cities in 1933, but typically took 243 minutes on the same route by 1989.
+For example, the Fliegender Hamburger express train on the Berlin–Hamburg Railway took 138 minutes to travel between those two cities in 1933, but typically took 243 minutes on the same route by 1989 (for comparison, in 2025, the corresponding travel time is 105 minutes).